FoenixRetro/Documentation/f256/setting_up_jr.md

 The JR needs a PS/2 keyboard and uses the traditional purple 6-pin DIN PS/2 port.
 You can opt for a known good modern PS/2 board, like the [Perixx PERIBOARD-409P](https://www.amazon.com/dp/B00JV08TIA).

 There are also USB based boards that are "PS/2 compatible".
 These are a bit of a hybrid as when these boards are put into PS/2 mode, they emit PS/2 signaling over a physical USB port.
 You would need to use the appropriate purple USB to PS/2 adapter, [like this one](https://www.amazon.com/gp/product/B09WV5JMKS).
-Note that you need the purple adapters, not the green ones which are wired differently internally for a mouse.
+Note that you need the purple adapters, not the green ones which are wired differently for a mouse.

 USB keyboards that support a "PS/2" mode were more common during the transition era between the standards and most modern USB keyboards are not going to work.
 The Agon Light project maintains a [list of some USB keyboards that are known to support a PS/2 mode](https://docs.google.com/spreadsheets/d/1-6_sz6l-vJW5rFg3M0Y6bwC0hmFS7U6PPNjIZ9plrM8/edit).